SpenserHaddad/OpenCVLearn/README.md

 ## Overview

 * Answered questions 1 - 3
+    * Answers are in answers.md
 * All examples were done using Python 3.6.
-Will not work with older versions, due to string interpolations.
-    * View answers.md for answers.
+This code uses features only present in Python 3.6, so it will not work with older versions.